E-resources we pay for and some free sources recommended by subject specialists are included in our search tool: SOLO.

-If you want to consult a specific database you can search for it on SOLO.
+If you want to consult a specific database you can search for the name of it on SOLO.

-If you are unsure which databases could be useful for you, take a look at online guidance provided by your subject librarian or use the databases A-Z which groups databases by subject and type of content.
+If you want to find journals or other types of material relevant to your subject area but are unsure which databases could be useful for you, take a look at online guidance provided by your subject librarian and/or use the Databases A-Z tool which groups databases by subject and type of content.
+These lists are curated by Bodleian Libraries subject specialists.

 If you want to find articles without specifying a particular database use SOLO.